-For example- when modelling a car in 3D, start with its body and chassis (largest geometry), working way down to the tires, rims, headlights and taillights, door handles, etc (smallest geometry).
-This efficient approach will help keep your project organized while maintaining your workspace effectively.
+For example- when modelling a car in 3D, start with its body and chassis (largest geometry), working way down to the tires, rims, headlights and taillights, door handles, etc. (Smallest geometry).
+This efficient approach will help keep your project organised while maintaining your workspace effectively.

 Working in a non-destructive and organised manner is the key to a cost-effective and time-efficient workflow in 3D rendering.
 An organized project is easy to modify, and you can use scenes and objects from that project in your future 3D renders.
 The above tips and guidelines can help you organize your next 3D rendering project.
 Also, following these tips and guidelines will save your time and money on future 3D rendering projects.